 Don’t get me wrong, hiking in Norway can be the experience of a lifetime and I certainly don’t think you should miss out on it, but I do think that you should do your research first.
 And at the very least, try to avoid these (all too common) mistakes:

-Not wearing the right footwear
+Hiking in Norway without the right footwear

 This is number one on the list for a reason – proper footwear is so important on a hike.
 Because while you’ll be fine in sneakers on a shorter walk, most hikes in Norway really require waterproof hiking boots with proper ankle support.
 You’ll have a hard time getting home on a sprained ankle!